SoftwareHeritage/swh-docs/docs/user/deposit/index.rst

 Software Heritage Deposit Service
 =================================

+.. admonition:: Intended audience
+   :class: important

+   Partners working to connect our deposit service to their IT systems.

 The deposit service allows a partner to submit software source archives and their associated metadata to the |swh| archive.